structurizr/structurizr.github.io/java/implied-relationships.md

 # Implied relationships

-By default, the Structurizr for Java library will not create implied relationships.
+Unlike the Structurizr DSL, the Structurizr for Java library will not create implied relationships.
 For example, imagine that you have two components in different containers:

 ```